 California law provides special protections for adults who suffer abuse or neglect by their caretakers.
 Elder victims of neglect or abuse may be entitled to recover damages for attorney’s fees and punitive damages in addition to medical expenses and pain and suffering.

 If you are not sure if an elder care attorney will take your case, it’s best to reach out.
-I offer free consultations and you can reach me on my cell phone anytime at 530-305-7396.
+I offer free consultations and you can call or text my cell phone anytime at 530-305-7396.

 Lack of staffing, lack of training, or lack of funding often leads to neglect of elder and dependent residents and physical suffering like bedsores, malnutrition, and sometimes death.
 This includes cases where the premises are hazardous and elder and dependent residents are injured in a fall as a result.